colehendo/smart-signal/README.md

 Run `aws s3 sync --delete s3://smart-signal/ ./` to update the files in EC2.
 Run `exit` then `logout` to return to terminal.

+## File Organization

+`components` is for all pages--things like the homepage, account page, anything you can visit through a url `core` contains singleton services, universal components and other features where there’s only once instance per application `modules` is for modules like payloads, interfaces, and enums `shared` is where any shared components, pipes/filters and services should go along with components used across the site like a button or drop down

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).